 other restoration work in the area, together with

-setting a precedent for new buildings, which includes
+setting a precedent for new buildings, including 80 dwellings

-(funded by the Arts Lottery) close by the site.
+Riverhead Theatre (partly funded by the Arts Council) close by the

 Feasibility Report Launched January 2006.pdf